autometrics-dev/autometrics-rs/autometrics/README.md

 - `exemplars-tracing` - extract arbitrary fields from `tracing::Span`s
 - `exemplars-tracing-opentelemetry` - extract the `trace_id` and `span_id` from the `opentelemetry::Context`, which is attached to `tracing::Span`s by the `tracing-opentelemetry` crate

+#### Custom objective values

+By default, Autometrics supports a fixed set of percentiles and latency thresholds for objectives.
+Use these features to enable custom values:

+- `custom-objective-latency` - enable this to use custom latency thresholds.
+Note, however, that the custom latency **must** match one of the buckets configured for your histogram or the alerts will not work.
+This is not currently compatible with the `prometheus` or `prometheus-exporter` feature.
+- `custom-objective-percentile` - enable this to use custom objective percentiles.
+Note, however, that using custom percentiles requires generating a different recording and alerting rules file using the CLI + Sloth (see [here](https://github.com/autometrics-dev/autometrics-rs/tree/main/autometrics-cli)).